 This is happening at just the right moment for me.
 I am in the process of making some major changes in my life.
 I’ve been posting less on Facebook and haven’t written any blogs since October while I figured out what’s next for me – the next chapter.
 So I’m considering this trip the opening story in this new phase of my life.
 One thing I don’t see changing – I still plan to live life full out, just maybe a bit more spontaneously.
 Ciao.

-For another essay from this trip to Venice, see:
+For another essay from this trip to Italy, see:

 To see my Venice essays from a trip in 2015, go to:

 If you like my blog, please leave a comment.
 You may also enjoy my book, Manifesting Paradise, available on Amazon.
 Receive my posts automatically by filling in your email address in the “follow” box at the top of the right column.